 1. Packet sniffing attacks on Wi-Fi networks

-This is the “don’t connect to the coffeehouse Wi-Fi” attack, or as security professionals call it, a man-in-the-middle (MitM) attack.
+This is the classic “don’t connect to the coffeehouse Wi-Fi” attack, or as security professionals call it, a man-in-the-middle (MitM) attack.
 Cybercriminals use a wireless network sniffer, which can be either hardware or software, to monitor your connection to an unencrypted, public Wi-Fi network.
 Their goal is to capture packets of data, such as credit card information or phone numbers.

 2. Browser history packet sniffers